gdomenech98/codechallenge-be/STEPS.md

 11. Create endpoints (deposit/transfer/withdraw) at App.ts.
 Add prefix `/api/v1`
 12. Add body parser middleware to express app to handle JSON encoded body
 13. Test endpoints `infraRouting.specs.ts`
-14. EXTRA: Add CI/CD that runns tests in GithubActions!
+14. **MY EXTRA MILE!**: Add CI/CD that runns tests in GithubActions!
+(on each step i've refactored some of the code when emerged new implementations or discover the real usability of functions)

 # Considerations: